idleberg/sublime-icon-fonts/README.md

 Sublime Text snippets for several popular icon fonts ([see details](#prefixes)).

-Also [available](https://github.com/idleberg/atom-icon-fonts) for GitHub's Atom editor.
+This package is also [available](https://github.com/idleberg/atom-icon-fonts) for the Atom editor.

 ![Screenshot](https://raw.github.com/idleberg/sublime-icon-fonts/master/screenshot.gif)